Skip to main content

 Requirements

-The goal is to create a 1:1 mapping between your existing ticket system and Fragment tasks and maintain that mapping.
+The goal is to create a 1:1 mapping between your existing ticket objects and Fragment tasks and maintain that mapping up-to-date.
 At the minimum, you will need to:

 In some cases, you might want to implement bi-directional sync, so that when a task is completed in Fragment, the ticket is updated in your existing system.